 Despite being a relatively new audio format, podcasts have emerged to be one of the most in-demand content worldwide.
 There are over 2 million podcast shows published on the internet.
 Podcasts discuss many topics.
-Because of their popularity, you may think that people prefer comedies and crime episodes.
 However, there exists a demand for mental health content.
 As a counselor, you can also tap on the potential of podcasting.

 Podcasts help us to become better listeners.
-It helps consumers have better focus and imagination.
+Podcasts help consumers have better focus and imagination.
 This is the reason why podcasts are also great for education.
 Because people focus on listening, they can pay deep attention to the topic at hand.
 As counselors, one of our roles is to help break the stigma on mental health.
 This is the perfect opportunity to promote and educate.

 Life As A Therapist

 Being a mental health professional does not necessarily mean that you are exempt from mental health issues.
 There are many topics you can cover in your life as a therapist.
 An interesting topic to touch on is how to achieve work-life balance.
 As a counselor, you are exposed to different mental health stories.
 You can share how you take care of yourself to avoid burnout.
 Many listeners will be curious about the behind-the-scenes of being a therapist.